 Sunflowers are set to bloom in July and last through October.

 Von Thun Farms is home to the New Jersey Sunflower Trail within the hills of Warren County.
-While exploring the trail, you can pay $6 for three stems or $3 per stem.
+While exploring the trail, you can pick plenty of sunflower stems.
 Across the farm, there are over 10 areas perfect for photos, from a Chevy bench to a red truck, and more.
+Von Thun Farms has a second location in South Brunswick, NJ.

 Sunflowers will start blooming in the summer, though the exact time has not been determined.